 Disagreement Is Easier in a Participative Work Culture

 That said, disagreeing with your boss is much easier if your organization’s work culture supports divergent opinions and points of view.
-In these kinds of organizations, Involved, engaged employees are encouraged to offer their opinions and ideas because the organization wants to take advantage of employees' talents, skills, and experience.
+In these kinds of organizations, involved, engaged employees are encouraged to offer their opinions and ideas because the organization wants to take advantage of employees' talents, skills, and experience.

-How you approach disagreement is critical when you want to disagree with your boss.
+How you approach disagreement is critical when you want to disagree with your manager.
 A respectful, thoughtful approach will always trump an aggressive, demanding approach.
 Having facts available that support your case is also helpful.